 Community service (such as financing environmental projects, recovering damaged areas, funding the maintenance of public spaces, or donating to public environmental or cultural entities); and Restriction of rights, which may include the: (i) partial/complete suspension of activities; (ii) temporary shutdown of activities; or (iii) debarment, for up to 10 years, from participating in government contracts and from receiving government tax incentives, grants, or donations.
 The application of these sanctions may take certain factors into consideration, such as the severity of the crime, recidivism, and for monetary fines, the economic situation of the corporation.
 Under the Clean Company Act, administrative fines range from 0.1% to 20% of the responsible company's prior year's gross revenue.
 If, however, authorities are unable to assess the gross revenues from the prior year, an alternative fine applies.
 These fines can never be lower than the benefit obtained by the responsible company.
 Furthermore, the administrative sanctions levied against the responsible company may be published publicly.
 The Clean Company Act also provides for severe judicial penalties for responsible companies, which include disgorgement of benefits obtained by the illegal act, suspension or partial interruption of the company's activities, and dissolution of the legal entity.
 Companies may also be banned from receiving government assistance in the form of subsidies, grants, donations, or loans for a period ranging from one to five years.
 What are the available forms of a criminal resolution?
 Most environmental crimes are considered minor offenses in Brazil and can be subject to negotiated resolutions without a guilty plea.
 If an individual is prosecuted for other crimes connected to corporate activity (such as corruption or antitrust violations), the corporation can enter into leniency agreements with the appropriate administrative bodies or public prosecutors to help avoid and/or reduce the individual's civil, criminal, and administrative penalties, as well as the corporation's civil and administrative penalties.
 What are the potential collateral consequences of a corporate criminal conviction?
 See discussion above regarding "What is the scope of potential fines, penalties, and sanctions?"
 In general, with the exception of administrative fines and civil damages, there are limited collateral consequences arising out of a criminal conviction of a corporation for environmental crimes in Brazil.
-EXTENSION OF LIABILITY Is there corporate criminal liability within the country for crimes committed outside of the country?
-Yes, provided that these offenses can also be prosecuted under Brazilian law.
-However, it does not appear that the Environmental Offenses Act has ever been applied to this extent.
+EXTENSION OF LIABILIT Υ ls there corporate Ves provided that these offenses can also be prosecuted under Brazilian law